-COURSE: WENV 021 Introduction to Installation Restoration Program (IRP) CourseOBJECTIVE: For each student to learn the objectives, principles, and mechanics of the Installation Restoration Program (IRP) and understand the interrelationships between the technical, legal, and community relations aspects of the program.
-At the end of the course, the student should be a more effective team member for an installation's IRP and be able to direct actions such as financial planning and programming.
-DESCRIPTION: This course provides both the theory and an explanation of the management philosophy behind the various aspects of the IRP to provide integrated education to familiarize students with the requirements, procedures, and responsibilities of the program.
-It takes a logical approach to the IRP by first developing the physical and regulatory laws that govern environmental restoration.
-Second, the actual Air Force program is introduced.
-Included are reviews of the current Research and Development technologies and case studies for actual site remediation.
-The course then presents lessons designed to help the students obtain the resources required for program execution (contracting, programming, etc.).
-Finally, the course deals with community relations.
-Throughout, case studies and guest lecturers are used to demonstrate successful IRP actions.
-PRIMARY AUDIENCE: IRP Attorney, IRP Public Affairs Specialist, New IRP Support SECONDARY AUDIENCE: BEE, Real Estate, RAB Community Co-chair, Service Center Representatives, Contracting, Regional and State EPA counterparts GRADE: Officers: O3-O5; Enlisted: No; Civilians: GS7-GS13 PREREQUISITES: High school graduate or above DELIVERY METHOD: Satellite (0900-1200 EST) COURSE CREDIT: 3 CEUs in compliance with IACET standards COURSE LENGTH: 5 days QUESTIONS?
+COURSE: WENV 021 Introduction to Environmental Restoration Program CourseOBJECTIVE: For each student to comprehend the objectives, principles, and mechanics of the Environmental Restoration Program (ERP) as well as the interrelationships between the technical, legal, and community relations aspects of the program.
+DESCRIPTION: This course will enable each student to respond as a more effective team member for an installation's ERP.
+It explains the various aspects of the ERP to familiarize students with the requirements, procedures, and responsibilities of the program.
+It discusses the physical and regulatory laws that govern environmental restoration and introduces the Air Force program.
+Topics will include the programs, contaminants and emerging issues, the science of restoration, CERCLA and RCRA requirements, Munitions, and interaction with regulators.
+PRIMARY AUDIENCE: Personnel directly involved with Restoration to include: ERP Attorneys, Installation and Headquarters ERP Public Affairs Specialists, New ERP Support and Installation Management Flight managers SECONDARY AUDIENCE: Personnel associated with Restoration to include: Installation Bioenvironmental Engineers, Installation and Headquarters Real Estate professionals, Restoration Advisory Board (RAB) Community Co-Chairs Service Center Representatives, Installation and Headquarters Contracting, Regional and State Regulatory Counterparts, ERP supervisory personnel.
+GRADE: Commissioned officer, Non-Commisioned Officer, GS-7 or above PREREQUISITES: High school graduate or above SPECIAL REQUIREMENTS: None DELIVERY METHOD: Satellite Broadcast (0800-1200 EST) Additional assignments completed after the broadcast COURSE CREDIT: 1.7 CEUs in compliance with IACET standards COURSE LENGTH: 1 week QUESTIONS?
 Send us an e-mail by clicking the Contact Us button.